KashanRauf/twitter-clone/README.md

 ## Planned features (may change)
 - Users can change their display name, handle, and some other info
 - Users can follow and block(+mute) other users
-- Users can write text posts (tweets) with gifs but no photos/videos (subject to change)
-- Users can scroll through a feed of all tweets or following tweets
 - Users can like and bookmark tweets, and view them specifically
     - May add the ability to sort to this feature and the above
 - Tweets will consist of text and up to 1 gif